Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 Some great ADR tools are around, including ones that use a CLI or DevOps.
 In this instance, the aim is to use a work item in DevOps linked to a file containing the ADR text, written using Markdown.
 It can be changed if necessary.

 Write a Y-Statement explaining the decision.
 The discussion is not essential, but the context and the discarded alternatives are.

 For a more significant decision, it may be helpful to produce an Options assessment:

 Svyatoslav Kotusev, 2013, [Enterprise Architecture on a Page v2.0](http://eaonapage.com/Enterprise%20Architecture%20on%20a%20Page%20(v2.0).pdf.)
 ![EA-On-A-Page, options assessment](../../media/eaonapage.com-options-assessment.png)

+## Summary

-The list of ADRs is easy to find and query.
+By using existing work tools and staying close to the regular format of 'work', the list of ADRs is easy to find and query.
 Anyone can look at the recent ADRs.
-The architects will regularly review ADRs themselves and look to adapt the architecture as necessary, either creating or updating principles or NFRs to reduce the number of decisions which need to be made and thus recorded.
+Architects need to regularly review ADRs and look to adapt the architecture as necessary, either creating or updating principles or NFRs to reduce the number of decisions which need to be made and thus recorded.

 So, grab the template below, use the text in a file or work item and record those technical decisions!